Lesbian guide Madrid 2026

 Let’s be clear: Madrid is one of the LGBTQ+ capitals of the world, but sometimes it feels like the “G” in the acronym takes up all the space.
 If you Google “gay scene in Chueca,” you’ll find 20 saunas and 30 clubs for guys.
 What about us?

 Don’t worry, Madrid has a vibrant, resilient, and incredibly fun lesbian scene.
 You just need to know where to look.
 This is the updated 2026 Lesbian Guide to Madrid to help you find the best bars, parties, and cultural spots where women (cis, trans) and non-binary people take center stage.
+Everything here is checked on foot, not copied from other blogs.

 💜 The Resistance Map